Culture of Palestine

-The cultural and linguistic heritage of the Palestinian people is a blend of both indigenous Canaanite, and the Phoenician elements and the foreign cultures that have come to rule the land and its people over the course of thousands of years.
+The culture of Palestine is influenced by the many diverse cultures and religions which have existed in the historical region of Palestine.
+The cultural and linguistic heritage of Palestinian Arabs along with Lebanese, Syrians, and Jordanians is integral part of Levantine Arab culture.
+Palestinians also have their own dialect of Arabic, the Palestinian dialect.

 Cultural contributions to the fields of art, literature, music, costume and cuisine express the Palestinian identity despite the geographical separation between the Palestinians from the Palestinian territories, Palestinian citizens of Israel and Palestinians in the diaspora.

 Palestinian culture consists of food, dance, legends, oral history, proverbs, jokes, popular beliefs, customs, and comprising the traditions (including oral traditions) of Palestinian culture.
-The folklorist revival among Palestinian intellectuals such as Nimr Sirhan, Musa Allush, Salim Mubayyid, and others emphasized pre-Islamic (and pre-Hebraic) cultural roots, re-constructing Palestinian identity with a focus on Canaanite and Jebusite cultures.
-Such efforts seem to have borne fruit as evidenced in the organization of celebrations like the Qabatiya Canaanite festival and the annual Music Festival of Yabus by the Palestinian Ministry of Culture.
+The folklorist revival among Palestinian intellectuals such as Nimr Sirhan, Musa Allush, Salim Mubayyid, and others emphasized pre-Islamic cultural roots.

+Palestine's significant intangible cultural heritage has been recognised by UNESCO, with a first inscription for Palestinian hikaye made in 2008 to its list of intangible cultural heritage.
+This was followed by a further listing in 2021 for Palestinian embroidery, and joint listings with other Arab States for calligraphy and knowledge and use of the date palm.

 Traditional wear

 Foreign travelers to Palestine in the late 19th and early 20th centuries often commented on the rich variety of traditional clothing among the Palestinian people, and particularly among the fellaheen or village women.
 Until the 1940s, a woman's economic status, whether married or single, and the town or area they were from could be deciphered by most Palestinian women by the type of cloth, colors, cut, and embroidery motifs, or lack thereof, used for the robe-like dress or "thoub" in Arabic.

-The 1948 Palestinian exodus led to a disruption in traditional modes of dress and customs, as many women who had been displaced could no longer afford the time or money to invest in complex embroidered garments.
+The 1948 Palestinian expulsion and flight led to a disruption in traditional modes of dress and customs, as many women who had been displaced could no longer afford the time or money to invest in complex embroidered garments.
 New styles began to appear the 1960s.
 For example, the "six-branched dress" named after the six wide bands of embroidery running down from the waist.
 These styles came from the refugee camps, particularly after 1967.
 Individual village styles were lost and replaced by an identifiable "Palestinian" style.
 The shawal, a style popular in the West Bank and Jordan before the First Intifada, probably evolved from one of the many welfare embroidery projects in the refugee camps.
 It was a shorter and narrower fashion, with a western cut.
+The keffiyeh, also known as "hattah", is a traditional black and white headdress worn by Palestinian farmers.
+Since the Arab Revolt of the 1930s, it has become a prominent symbol of Palestinian resistance in the Israeli Palestinian conflict.

+In 2021 Palestinian embroidery was inscribed to UNESCO's list of intangible cultural heritage.